 Dylan Sheridan joined the Pioneer men’s lacrosse program as the volunteer assistant for the 2011 season and has since then been promoted to the second assistant under head coach Bill Tierney.

-In his two seasons with the Pioneers, Sheridan has been responsible for working with the face-off group as well as managing the substitution box during games.
+In his three seasons with the Pioneers, Sheridan has been responsible for working with the face-off group as well as managing the substitution box during games.

 His work with face-off corps resulted in a No. 15 national ranking with a .563 win percentage at the conclusion of the 2011 season, a significant increase from their No. 36 ranking in 2010.
 At the end of the 2012 season, Sheridan’s face-off group was ranked No. 5 in the nation with a .591 winning percentage.